ubc-library-rc/intro-AGOL/content/popul-data.md

 Census data from [Statistics Canada](https://open.canada.ca/data/en/dataset/3cf36302-1060-444e-988a-d97b6db5ad240) is normally a great place to find population information, but it's also usually distributed by area, whether Census subdivisions or dissemination areas.
 Two layers of polygons stacked on top of one another are difficult to view.

 [Agriculture and Agri-Food Canada](https://www.agr.gc.ca/eng/agriculture-and-agri-food-canada/?id=1395690825741) has a robust [ArcGIS Online presence](http://bit.ly/16o91lM), and they also happen to publish population data in a way more useful for our purposes.
-They produce the [Canadian Ecumene Database](https://open.canada.ca/data/en/dataset/3f599fcb-8d77-4dbb-8b1e-d3f27f932a4b) representing populated places.
+They host an ArcGIS Online layer of the [Canadian Ecumene Database](https://open.canada.ca/data/en/dataset/3f599fcb-8d77-4dbb-8b1e-d3f27f932a4b), a database produced by Natural Resources Canada and representing populated places.
 Ecumene is a word meaning "inhabited lands."

 Let's see if we can find and add this dataset to our web map.